Having a beautiful singing voice is a dream shared by many, but this can become a reality with the help of a vocal coach!

 According to the app’s description, the curriculum was originally designed for a prestigious art and music school, but by using it for just 20 minutes per day, you too can receive expert vocal training!

-Lots of 21st-century musicians have learnt to play their instrument through online video tutorials.
+Lots of 21st-century musicians have learnt to play their instrument through online singing lessons and video tutorials.

 Platforms such as YouTube and Dailymotion are full of singing teachers who share videos on improving your vocal skills and developing as a musician.

 Whether you’re an aspiring opera singer, or you would just like to get started on some musical ear training, these videos are a great way to learn new singing techniques and breathing exercises to support you in your learning and help you on your way to singing success!